acocalypso/DiscordRoleManager/README.md

   "ownerID": "", // Your discord id
   "serverName": "", // Your Server name
   "serverID": "", // Your Server ID
-  "language": "", // en, de, pt
+  "mainChannelID": "", // channel where the bot will listen to your commands "language": "", // en, de, pt
   "cmdPrefix": "?", // choose your command prefix "adminRoleName": "", // what is the admin role name